 You may sometimes feel the need to delete or clear the Cookies & Site Data for a specific website only – and not the entire Browsing History – especially if you face errors like 400 Bad Request.
-Let us see how to do it in Edge, Chrome, and Firefox browsers.
+Let us see how to clear cookies and cache for one site in Chrome, Edge, and Firefox.

 How do I clear the cache for a specific website?

 Usually, we delete the entire Cookie cache of that browser.
-It means, when you exercise this option, you will be clearing all the Cookies.
-But if you don’t do this, you will have to clear the Cookie for that domain only.
+This means that when you exercise this option, you will be clearing all the Cookies.
+But if you don’t do this, you will have to clear the Cache and Cookies for that domain only.

-Clear Cookies & Site Data for specific websites in Chrome
+Clear Cookies and Cache for one site in Chrome

 Open your Google Chrome browser.
 Type the following in the address bar and hit Enter: